-For the purpose of
+For the purpose of .....

-Promoting communications between lodge counterparts;

-Reducing confusion of where information originates;

-Avoiding complaints over incorrect information being passed on;

-Directing questions to the proper source;

-Establish set of guidelines so that the appearance of favoritism does not exist; and

-Avoid amount of flooding caused by returned emails if not maintained by lodges.
+- 1) Promoting communications between lodge counterparts; - 2) Reducing confusion of where information originates; - 3) Avoiding complaints over incorrect information being passed on; - 4) Directing questions to the proper source; - 5) Establishing a set of guidelines so that the appearance of favoritism does not exist; and - 6) Avoid amount of flooding caused by returned emails if not maintained by lodges.